 If starting a gratitude journal is something strange, here’s a brief on how to do it:

-Go ahead then – pause, breathe, reflect and write!
+Go ahead – pause, breathe, reflect and write!

-A piece of paper and pen most certainly awaits your grateful heart.
+A piece of paper and pen along with a grateful heart are all it takes.